bagusgandhi/be-vhiobot/README.md

 ![firebase service account](https://drive.google.com/uc?export=view&id=17nmwxAdcqRNC0UCb2Ar_mDvlKIwXmuD3)

-You can located that file inside `./config` directory and rename that file into **serviceAccount.json**.

 ### Setup Dialogflow Service Account
-For connecting this backend to the Dialogflow service, you should have an agent.
-If you don't have any agent, create on this [link](https://dialogflow.cloud.google.com/) or you can see the [documentation](https://cloud.google.com/dialogflow/es/docs/quick/build-agent).
+For connecting this backend to the Dialogflow service, you should have an service account.
+You can create in on Google cloud platform.
+Make sure your Dialogflow is ready in use, if not ready yet you can see the [documentation](https://cloud.google.com/dialogflow/es/docs/quick/build-agent) for create an agent.

-After your dialogflow agent ready, open [Google cloud console](https://cloud.google.com/), select the project as same as you create an agent before.
+Open [Google cloud console](https://cloud.google.com/), select the project name as same as you create an agent in Dialogflow before.

 ![select google cloud project](https://drive.google.com/uc?export=view&id=1EDgyA91_5jT_AMSDSuay6moiWCYOt7_y)